einrob/VDT/vdt.md

 - pix_per_cell = 8
 - cell_per_block = 2

-Which proved to be a good choise empirically.
+Which proved to be a good choise found empirically.

 ```python